UR-Field-Labs/system-setup/GithubTutorial.md

 ## Additional things to know

-- Sometimes, organizations such as NTU put additional security, requiring you to connect to a Github account within the NTU organization via an SSH key.
+- Sometimes, organizations put additional security, requiring you to connect to a Github account within the organization via an SSH key.
 This is an added layer of security which is somewhat cumbersome.
-Talk to Neel if you want to fix this.
+Talk to Neel if you want to know more.
 - The common way of building new code is to branch.
 Generally, you have a main working version of code, and each individual team member ‘branches out’ to add features.
 They write code on their own branch.
-When the code on the branch is tested, and when the team agrees that the branch should be added, the branch is then merged into the main code.
+When the code on the branch has been thorougly tested, and when the team agrees that the branch should be added, the branch is then merged back into the main code.
 - Always keep each repository as a separate folder.
 It is a very bad idea to have a repository within a repository.